IAmJuniorB/PyMaths/README.md

 > #### ***Arguments:**

-      - x (float): The value whose arc tangent is to be returned.
+      - x (float):
+        The value whose arc tangent is to be returned.

 > #### **Returns:**

+      - float
-      - float: The arc tangent of x, in radians.
+        The arc tangent of x, in radians.

 ### `def atan_helper(x):`